While Google has its place, there are many better resources available online. Being a library member gives you access to these.

 In-library use only eResources

 Ancestry Library Edition - Remote access to this platform has been temporarily enabled for library members due to the COVID-19 pandemic.
-In-library-only access will be restored when public libraries reopen.
+In-library-only access will be restored after 30 June 2021.

 Family history and genealogy resource.
 Search census and vital records, immigration and military records, family histories, historical maps and more. normally this product is only accessible from Burdekin Library computers.